matn7/CS-Notes/src/main/java/basic_java/hearts/CONCURRENT-PROGRAMMING.md

 - In Foo we count starting from zero.
 Instead of saving the state to a field we store our current number in the ThreadLocal object which is statically accessible.
-The synchronization in this example is not related to the usage of ThreadLocal but rather ensures a better console output
+The synchronization in this example is not related to the usage of ThreadLocal but rather ensures a better console output.

 ```java
 public class Foo implements Runnable {